Home » Cryptocurrency Trading Guide

 Cryptocurrency trading means speculating on the short-term price movements of crypto coins either by directly buying and selling the coins on a crypto exchange or by trading the CFDs (Contracts for Difference) via a CFD broker.

 CFDs enable you to speculate on the short-term price movements in the cryptocurrency market without having to own the underlying asset.
-You can long or short the market as you like and can make use of leverage – that is, you do not need to have the full face value of the asset before you can trade it.
-You only need to have the required fraction of the face value known as margin to trade the asset but you don’t own the underlying asset.
-However, you should know that leverage can amplify both your profit and loss; so, depending on whether the market moves in favour or against your position, it can be a blessing or a curse.
+You can go long or short and also make use of leverage – that is, you do not need to have the full face value of the asset before you can trade it.
+You only need to have the required fraction of the face value known as margin to trade the asset.
+However, you should know that leverage can amplify both your profit and loss; so, depending on whether the market moves in favor of your trade or against your position, it can be a blessing or a curse.

 Investing in cryptocurrency, on the other hand, implies holding your crypto assets for a long time — many years or even for life (HODL).
 It’s more like the buy-and-hold method when investing in stocks.
 A Crypto investor buys a coin they believe would grow in the future and hold it for many years or forever, only selling piece by piece when they need money.